-’ ’ ’ ’Listing 12-23: Checking for an environment variable named CASE_INSENSITIVE
+Listing 12-23: Checking for an environment variable named CASE_INSENSITIVE

 Here, we create a new variable case_sensitive.
-In order to set its value, we call the env::var function and pass it the name of the environment variable we’re looking for, CASE_INSENSITIVE. env::var returns a Result that will be the Ok variant containing the value if the environment variable is set, and will be the Err variant if the environment variable is not set.
+In order to set its value, we call the env::var function and pass it the name of the CASE_INSENSITIVE environment variable.
+The env::var method returns a Result that will be the successful Ok variant that contains the value of the environment variable if the environment variable is set.
+It will return the Err variant if the environment variable is not set.

-We’re using the is_err method on the Result to check to see if it’s an error (and therefore unset), which means we should do a case sensitive search.
-If the CASE_INSENSITIVE environment variable is set to anything, is_err will return false and we will do a case insensitive search.
-We don’t care about the value that the environment variable is set to, just whether it’s set or unset, so we’re checking is_err rather than unwrap, expect, or any of the other methods we’ve seen on Result.
+We’re using the is_err method on the Result to check to see if it’s an error, and therefore unset, which means it should do a case sensitive search.
+If the CASE_INSENSITIVE environment variable is set to anything, is_err will return false and it will perform a case insensitive search.
+We don’t care about the value of the environment variable, just whether it’s set or unset, so we’re checking is_err rather than unwrap, expect, or any of the other methods we’ve seen on Result.

 We pass the value in the case_sensitive variable to the Config instance so that the run function can read that value and decide whether to call search or search_case_insensitive as we implemented in Listing 12-22.